Recovery for children with brain tumours

 Radiotherapy to the spine can affect adult height.
 Unfortunately there is little that can be done about this.
 Talk to your child's specialists if you are concerned.
 They may be able to reassure you or give you an idea of what to expect.

-Radiotherapy and chemotherapy can affect both puberty and fertility.
+Radiotherapy and chemotherapy can affect both puberty and the ability to have children (fertility).
 You may not know if your child has been affected until they reach the age at which you would expect puberty to begin.
-This will also be monitored at your child's check ups.
+Your child's treatment team will monitor this at your child's check ups.
 Talk to your child's specialist if you are worried.
-They may be able to reassure you that the chances of problems are small in your child's case.
-If your child does develop problems, they may be offered hormone replacement to make up for any loss of sex hormone production caused by treatment.

-Girls who have had radiotherapy to the head sometimes have early puberty and they will have monitoring for signs of this during their check ups.
+Girls who have had radiotherapy to the head sometimes have early puberty and their treatment team will monitor them for signs of this during their check ups.

 Some children have problems with learning after a brain tumour.
 Some of the changes will be due to the tumour and treatment.
-Some will be due to the stress of the whole experience and missing out on normal life - going to school and keeping up with friends.
-It is bound to be a bit difficult for both the child and parents when the time comes to try to get back to normal.
+Some problems will be due to the stress of the whole experience and missing out on normal life, such as going to school and keeping up with friends.
+It is bound to be difficult for both the child and parents when the time comes to try to get back to normal.

 Sadly, many children are permanently affected by their treatment.
 They may have a drop in their IQ scores.
 They may not cope as well with schoolwork as they did before.
 They may have problems with